klogg/fl2000_drm/ANALYSIS.md

 | 1 | 130 | 150  | >100 |
 | 2 | 270 | 490  | >250 |
 | 3 | 515 | 1000 | >500 |

+Not sure if other values are possible.
+Also it seems that maximum "intermediate" clock in the table is 1GHz

 Timings are set according to mode structure:
 * H_SYNC_REG_1.hactive = hdisplay